Bill Holman (musician): The Stan Kenton Orchestra

 Through his acquaintance with Gene Roland, Holman was auditioned by Stan Kenton and hired as a tenor saxophone player for two years in March 1952 (replacing Bob Cooper).
 After working with the band as an instrumentalist, Holman submitted writing to Kenton for the group.
 His first writing was not an immediate success with Kenton, until he was given an assignment to write "Invention for Guitar and Trumpet" for Sal Salvador and Maynard Ferguson.
 The chart was to become one of the recognized works for the Kenton orchestra from the album New Concepts of Artistry in Rhythm.
 It was used in the 1955 movie, Blackboard Jungle.

 Kenton was attracted to Holman's ability to integrate counterpoint and dissonance in subtle yet distinctive ways, and for his knack for making the Kenton band "swing".
 Holman became one of Kenton's primary arrangers, creating a signature for the band.
-His association with the Kenton orchestra lasted nearly 27 years and contribute to Kenton's albums New Concepts of Artistry in Rhythm, Contemporary Concepts and the Grammy Award-winning Adventures in Jazz.
+His association with the Kenton orchestra lasted nearly 27 years; he contributed to Kenton's albums New Concepts of Artistry in Rhythm, Contemporary Concepts and the Grammy Award-winning Adventures in Jazz.
 Kenton featured Holman as a composer and arranger with Bill Russo on the 1954 album Kenton Showcase.

 Holman's comments about being most influenced by the writing of Gerry Mulligan as the template for what was correct for the band:

 Classical influences from Béla Bartók were also used during this time.
 Two of the most important arrangements are on the Kenton album, Contemporary Concepts (1955).
 Holman talked about his arrangements of "What's New?" and "I've Got You Under My Skin":